4.5/5 - (270 votes)

 The Beach of Patong

 The beach is 3 kilometres long and often crowded in the middle part during the high season.
-Forget parking your car anywhere; even parking your motorbike can be a problem.
+Parking your car in the central part of the beach can be challenging, and even parking your motorbike can be a problem.

 Patomg Beach